How Many Puppies Can a Chihuahua Have in a Litter

 Can Chihuahuas Breed with Big Dogs?

-When a Chihuahua becomes pregnant as a result of mating with a larger dog, the probability of serious health concerns occurring during delivery are increased even more.
+When a Chihuahua becomes pregnant as a result of mating with a larger dog, the probability of serious health concerns occurring during delivery is increased even more.
 If this situation were to occur, a Chihuahua’s pregnancy may be made much more difficult since the pups might outgrow their mother’s womb before birth, which would put the Chihuahua’s health at serious risk.

 Because of this, you shouldn’t let your Chihuahua wander around unsupervised when she’s having an estrus (heat cycle), and you should make it a point to steer clear of male dogs at all costs.